TheWorkflowAcademy/ZohoCreator-Pull-and-Push-with-Subforms/README.md

 # ZohoCreator-Pull-and-Push-with-Subforms
-A Deluge script that pulls records from Books/ CRM/ other database into a Creator Form as Subform Rows, and then push changes to each individual record (or perform other actions like creating records) in the parent system.
+A Deluge script that pulls records from Books/ CRM/ other database into a Zoho Creator Form as Subform Rows, and then push changes to each individual record (or perform other actions like creating records) in the parent system.

 ## Core Idea
 Suppose you have a long list of records in Books/ CRM/ other database that needs to be manually reviewed before you decide to execute certain actions.
-Instead of going through each and every record on the database (which is tideous and inefficient), a custom function can be written to **pull** relevant record information from the database into Creator as Subform Rows.
+Instead of going through each and every record on the database (which is tideous and inefficient), custom functions can be written to **pull** relevant record information from the database into Creator as Subform Rows.
 A Decision Box field will be set as a trigger for each row on the subform to **push** the necessary actions upon form submission when ticked.

 ## Example Case 1 (Zoho Books)
 To aid the illustration, we will use an example case: Periodically, the accounting team needs to review all overdue invoices from Zoho Books, and decide if they want to levy a finance charge (late fee) on each of the invoices.

 ## Configuration
-* A Creator Form has to be created with a subform containing all necessary fields you would want to pull from Books for reviewing purposes and for the function to work (these can be hidden fields - admin only).
+* A Creator Form has to be created with a subform containing all necessary fields from Books for reviewing purposes and for the function to work (these can be hidden fields - admin only).
 In this example, we need the following:
   * Customer Name
   * Invoice No
   * Due Date